 The Crying Game

 So just like “The Sixth Sense”, unless you’ve been living under a rock you probably know the ending to this movie.
-However there’s much more to this movie that Stephen Rea’s girlfriend turning out to be a man.
+However, there’s much more to this movie than Stephen Rea’s girlfriend turning out to be a man.

 The movie follows the story of a British soldier who is taken hostage by Irish Republicans.
-The movies is dark, disturbing and also raises numerous questions about Northern Ireland.
+The movie is dark, disturbing and also raises numerous questions about Northern Ireland.

 In the early 1990s Veronica Guerin, an investigative and campaigning journalist, took on Dublin’s drug lords.
 The criminals retaliated and killed her, sending a message to their enemies.

-Starring Cate Blanchett, as Guerin, the movie is filmed in various locations in Dublin.
-Although the movie is particularly grim it is a great movie.
+"Veronica Guerin" stars Cate Blanchett as Guerin and was filmed in various locations in and around Dublin.
+Although the movie is particularly grim, it is a great movie.